ajay-sudani/hackernewslist/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+The page will reload if you make edits.
 You will also see any lint errors in the console.

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Added unit and snapshot tests.
+Snapshot tests will create a **snapshots** in a folder.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Snapshots tests have been added for the `elements` folder.
+Unit tests have been added for the `home` component.

 ### `npm run build`